Josesx506/Odin_Project_FS/05_React/09_shopping_cart/README.md

  ### Roadblocks
- Struggled to implement an animated product carousel on the homepage with css and settled for an interactive one with buttons for the user to select products.
+ - Struggled to implement an animated product carousel on the homepage with css and settled for an interactive one with buttons for the user to select products.
+ - Github doesn't work with dynamic routes from pagination so I had to force all my pages to default to only the first page in the deployment repo.
+    The original syntax in this repo still works locally.
+Alternative was to deploy to vercel but all my other projects are on github.
+The static page requirement is starting to be a problem.